sieve-project/sieve/test-script/README.md

     vm2:
     python3 sieve.py -p yugabyte-operator -c config-2.yaml
     ```
+6. collect run results back to master node
+7. squash all the test results into one file and save it with a uniqle name under test-script directory

 ### Note
-It assumes the sieve project home directory is under `/home/ubuntu`
+- It assumes the sieve project home directory is under `/home/ubuntu`
+- CAUTION: Do not leave critical results in sieve_test_results directory.
+It gets cleared every time when the testrun.sh script is executed.
+The results are automatically saved in a summary file under test-script directory after each mass testing.